When the Bank of Canada rate cut 2025 was announced in September, it was more than a technical adjustment — it was a collective exhale.Â

 After nearly two years of tightening, the central bank joined the U.S. Federal Reserve in easing rates, marking the first coordinated step toward a new phase of monetary policy.
 For homeowners, developers, and investors, it brought something that had been missing for months: a sense of direction.Â

-But with relief came hesitation.
+But with relief hesitation came.
 Was this a signal that the economy had finally stabilized — or a hint that the Bank was seeing risks others hadn’t yet caught?Â

 The truth, as always, lies somewhere in between.Â